U.S. fuel crisis eases as pipeline returns to normal after hack - Up News Info

 The hacking group blamed for the attack, DarkSide, said it had hacked four other companies including a Toshiba subsidiary in Germany.

 Colonial Pipeline has not determined how the initial breach occurred, a spokeswoman said this week.
-The 5,500-mile (8,900-km) pipeline carries 100 million gallons of gasoline, diesel and jet fuel per day from Texas refineries to East Coast markets.
+The 5,500-mile (8,900-km) pipeline carries 100 million gallons of gasoline, diesel and jet fuel each day to East Coast markets from Texas refineries.

-Colonial has not disclosed how much money the hackers were seeking or whether it paid.
-Bloomberg News and the New York Times reported that it paid nearly $5 million to hackers.
+Colonial has not revealed how much money the hackers were seeking or whether it paid.
+Bloomberg News and the New York Times said it paid nearly $5 million.

+Colonial said it would resume on Monday its regular nomination process, in which shippers seek space on the line.

-Steve Boyd, a senior managing director at fuel delivery firm Sun Coast Resources, estimated that with gasoline moving on the pipeline at half Colonial’s normal speed, it could take 12 to 20 days for new deliveries from Gulf Coast refineries to reach the northern-most point in Linden, New Jersey.
+Steve Boyd, a senior managing director at fuel delivery firm Sun Coast Resources, estimated that with gasoline moving on the pipeline at half Colonial’s normal speed, it could take 12 to 20 days for new deliveries from Gulf Coast refineries to reach Linden.

 Sun Coast has 75 trucks taking supplies from terminals in Alabama and Georgia to retailers as far away as Virginia.

 “If customers need us for another week or three weeks, we’ll be there,” said Boyd.
-(By Stephanie Kelly in New York, Jennifer Hiller in Houston, Rich McKay in Atlanta and Timothy Gardner in Bethesda, Maryland; additional reporting by Jessica Resnick-Ault, Laura Sanicola, Joe Menn and Liz Hampton; Editing by Aurora Ellis, Marguerita Choy and Chris Reese)
+(By Stephanie Kelly in New York, Jennifer Hiller in Houston, Rich McKay in Atlanta, Jessica Resnick-Ault in New York and Timothy Gardner in Bethesda, Maryland; additional reporting by Laura Sanicola, Joe Menn and Liz Hampton; Editing by Chris Reese and Clarence Fernandez)

 Advertisement